A Wild Pony in Equestria

 "Oh, Darling, are you all right?"
 Twilight suddenly found herself being fussed over by a gleaming white unicorn mare with blue eyes and a meticulously styled purple mane and tail.

 "I'm fine, really," the purple unicorn straightened herself out and shook her head lightly.
 "I'm more surprised than anything else.
 That felt more like a sudden shove than an impact."

 "Well, even so, she should know better.
 Still, I can hardly say I'm surprised she leapt to Fluttershy's defense so readily.
 The two have practically adopted each other as sisters, the dears…" Then the white mare blinked and shook her head.
 "Oh, where are my manners?
 I am Rarity, seamstress, fashion designer, and owner of the Carousel Boutique, where everything is chic, unique, and magnifique!"

 "Pleased to meet you.
 I am Twilight Sparkle, the new administrator of the Golden Oaks Library, and this is my number one assistant, Spike!"

 Both mares glanced at the young dragon and giggled at his dreamy expression.

-Sure, it might not be Fluttershy, but Wild Pony checked anyway.
+Sure, it might not be Fluttershy, but Wild Apple checked anyway.